FSchiltz/RawParser/README.md

 RawImage raw = decoder.rawImage;
 ```
 The image may need further processing like debayerisation and color correction depending on the file format.

-###Camera supported
-- Sony srw
-- Nikon Nef (only rgb files)
-- Canon cr2
-- Panasonic raw
-- Olympus raw
-- DNG
-- Tiff
-- JPEG
-- PNG

-###TODO
-- add more cameras
-- Correct color from camer to other color space
-- Get the correct Exif with the correct value